Games & Quizzes

 /ˈräkiNG/

-Very exciting or energetic. action of moving or being moved to and fro or from side to side.
-To play, sing along with, or dance to heavy music.
+moving gently to and fro or from side to side. action of moving or being moved to and fro or from side to side.
+To be greatly upset by something, e.g. a death.

 /ˈliɡəmənt/